r-ss/r-ss/README.md

 ### Hi there 👾

-15+ years experience in banner design and animation
+15+ years experience in banner design and animation, shifting to development

 My stack in addition to graphic skills:
+- Python
 - JavaScript
-- Python
 - Some Swift and Objective-C experience
 - HTML / CSS / webpack / preprocessors
+- REST API and MongoDB experience
 - Vue.js
 - GSAP libs (TweenMax, Timeline)
-- basic REST API and MongoDB experience

 ♿️ Wheelchair User
 📍 Russia, Saint-Petersburg